Cap-go/docs/upgrade/from-v2-to-v3.md

 }
 ```

-> ⚠️ If you were using your own server, with `autoUpdateURL`, I will upgrade this guide soon for you.
-Meanwhile, have a look at the new upload option `external` who allow you to send only the link of your zip, not the code in Capgo cloud.
+> ⚠️ If you were using your server, with `autoUpdateURL`, I will upgrade this guide soon for you.
+Meanwhile, take a look at the new upload option `external` who allows you to send only the link of your zip, not the code in Capgo cloud.
 This has been made for companies with strict privacy policy.
 In external mode, the code will never land to Capgo server, we just store the URL and send it to device, they will direct download it.
 In the standard way, the code is zipped and stored in our server, but we will never open it or use it either.

 ## What change

 All configuration become server side for auto-update, to give you more control on how you send an update to users.

-That will allow us to revert, AB test, partial deploy or even deploy just to one user!
+That allows us to revert, AB test, partial deploy or even deploy just to one user!
 These settings are added back to the web interface:

 * disable revert under native
 * disable update above major

-> ⚠️ They will become true by default for all channel
+> ⚠️ They will become true by default for all channels

-This will also remove the need to update often the plugin, most update will be done server side, and you will get it without any change in your side.
+This will also remove the need to update often the plugin, most updates will be done server side, and you will get it without any change in your side.

-> ⚠️ Reset when update become default, so if you prefer not to remove all download version when update from the store, do this:
+> ⚠️ Reset when update becomes default, so if you prefer not to remove all download versions when update from the store, do this:

 ```json
 {